grab/engineering-blog/_posts/2020-11-23-democratising-fare-storage-at-scale-using-event-sourcing.md

 excerpt: "Read how we built Grab's single source of truth for fare storage and management.
 In this post, we explain how we used the Event Sourcing pattern to build our fare data store."
 ---

 From humble beginnings, Grab has expanded across different markets in the last couple of years.
-We've added a wide range of features to the Grab platform to continue to delight our customers and driver-partners.
+We've added a wide range of features to the Grab platform to continue to delight our consumers and driver-partners.
 We had to incessantly find ways to improve our existing solutions to better support new features.

 In this blog, we discuss how we built _Fare Storage_, Grab's single source of truth fare data store, and how we overcame the challenges to make it more reliable and scalable to support our expanding features.